Mode of creating Agency | Business Law | BBA Notes

-- The principal must be in existence at the time of conduct.
+- The principal must be in existence at the time of the conduct.

 - The principal must have full knowledge of material facts or ratification.

-- Ratification must be done within reasonable time.
+- Ratification must be done within a reasonable time.

-- Ratification mast not injures a third party.
+- Ratification mast does not injure a third party.

-- Act to be ratified must be within power of principal.
+- Act to be ratified must be within the power of the principal.

 - Ratification may be express or implied.